How To Start a Business in 13 Steps

 Too many business owners get so focused on perfecting their products or services that they forget the importance of coming up with a cohesive marketing plan.
 After all, a marketing plan outlines the steps you will take to draw potential customers to your business and encourage them to make a purchase so you can turn a profit.

-Start by researching your competition and your target audience.
-Learn which marketing channels they’re utilizing most heavily.
-Then develop your own strategy around those channels.
+Start by researching your target audience.
+Learn which marketing channels they’re utilizing most heavily and develop a strategy around those channels.
 For example, if your competition runs a successful blog, you may want to invest heavily in search engine optimization (SEO) efforts and develop your own blogging strategy.

 At some point, you may want to consider scaling your business.
 Scaling involves replicating your business operations for a larger customer base with the goal of increasing profits.
 As the business owner, it can give you a chance to step outside of that key owner-operator role into a more hands-off, managerial position.